scikit-learn-fondation/varia/administration/job_community.md

 ### Context

 You will join the development team of the scikit-learn Consortium (https://scikit-learn.fondation-inria.fr).
-The goal of the Consortium is to foster the growth of the scikit-learn library.
+The  Consortium is funded by industry sponsors to foster the growth of the scikit-learn library.
 It employs central scikit-learn contributors, to support the scikit-learn developer community.
-It is funded by industry sponsors.

 The proposed position focuses on the communication and community dynamics for the scikit-learn consortium and wider open-source community: development management, advocacy, and user experience.